Ultrasquid9/TeaCat/readme.md

 </html>

 ```
-WebCat allows you to instead write it like this:
+TeaCat allows you to instead write it like this:
 ```
 &hello_world := Hello World!;